-Ger is a partner in our Employment Law and Benefits team.
+Ger is a partner in our Employment Law & Benefits team.
 He advises employers in the public and private sector on all employment law and industrial relations issues.
 Ger acts for clients in various employment claims such as unfair dismissal, equality/discrimination, occupational stress, fixed-term and part-time work, restraint of trade, strikes and picketing.

 Ger has extensive experience in advising on all aspects of the termination of employment including redundancy and collective redundancy, unfair dismissal, wrongful dismissal and constructive dismissal.
 He provides expert support to the firm’s corporate clients on the various employment law issues arising in the context of mergers and acquisitions.
 This includes in-depth due diligence exercises, compliance reviews, negotiating employee-related indemnities and warranties and advising on the applicability of the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003.